trexjacket/trexjacket/docs_src/tutorials/chat-extension/5-new-comments.rst

     .. image:: images/gifs/createdb.gif

-In Anvil, select the "Data" icon on the left hand side and then click "Add Table".
+In Anvil, select the "Data" icon on the left hand side and then click "Add New Table".
 Create a table named ``comments`` with the following columns:

 * user: ``Text``
 * comment: ``Text``